 1) Rinse peppers well, dry them, and toss them with both kinds of oil.

 2) Get a large cast iron skillet hot over medium high heat and add in all the peppers.
 Be sure to turn on the fan over your stove as it might get a little smokey.

 3) Let peppers char for 2-3 minutes and stir once so they are charred on all sides.

 4) When peppers are lightly charred all around, remove from pan and add to a bowl.
 Cover with plastic wrap and let steam for 2-3 minutes.

 5) Drizzle peppers with soy sauce and plate.
 Cover with a liberal topping of sesame seeds and bonito flakes and serve with sriracha chili sauce.

 These peppers aren’t really expensive, but they can be a bit tricky to find.
 Like I said, I happen to find some at Whole Foods, but you can probably call around to Asian grocers as well and have good luck finding some fresh ones.

 These peppers are mild although I found that some were fairly spicy which is fun.
 They also have a lot of crags so they char in random spots.

-When you are ready to cook the peppers, rinse them and dry them well and then toss them with some vegetable oil and sesame oil.
+When you are ready to make the Charred Shishito Peppers, rinse the peppers and dry them well and then toss them with some vegetable oil and sesame oil.
 You want a very light coat of oil on the peppers.

 Then just add the peppers to a hot cast iron skillet over medium-high heat.
 These will need to char for about five minutes and you should stir them a few times as they cook to make sure they are cooking evenly.